SDearing/ZSL-The-Climate-Menace/README.md

 |Combine all sections of the app, when all sections are done| All Members | 2 hours | Yes|

 ## Quantitative Research
 To assure that our app fitted ZSL's standards we created a survey for classmates and other members of the college to fill out.
-We would first get the participant to play through our app, we would then give them the survey containing questions that needed to be ranked 1-10 1 being strongly disagree and 10 being stringly agree.The purpose of the survey was to find out the public opinion on our app and to see if we were fufilling the requirements of our project.
+We would first get the participant to play through our app, we would then give them the survey containing questions that needed to be ranked 1-10, 1 being strongly disagree and 10 being strongly agree.The purpose of the survey was to find out the public opinion on our app and to see if we were fufilling the aims of our project.
 ### Question 1: I could easily understand the affects of Climate Change from this App
 Average Score: 8.1
 The purpose of this question was to see if our app clearly conveyed the topics ZSL wanted us to convey to the students.
 The high average score shows us that our app presents this information in a clear way